 Users and Groups

-The Users and Groups tab is where you’ll add or remove users and manage their settings.
+The Users and Groups tab is where you’ll add or remove users, manage their settings, and convert unmanaged users to manage users.
 You can also create groups and manage membership.
-Here’s how to start building your Box team:
+See Understanding User Management to start building your Box team.

 Within the Groups tab you can conveniently manage folder membership for sets of users, like departments or project teams.
 See Creating and Managing Groups for more info.